Security Architecture

 • Encryption Location: Your browser, before any data leaves your device

-• Memory Protection: Keys stored only in browser memory, never sent to servers
+• Memory Protection: Keys derived in browser memory, never transmitted to servers

 Note Content